tkuhn/tkuhn.github.com/index.md

 ### Products

+- [Nanopub Validator](http://nanopub.inn.ac) is an unofficial validator for nanopublications
 - [Nanobrowser](http://nanobrowser.inn.ac/) is a browser and interface for nanopublications
 - [Yale Image Finder](http://krauthammerlab.med.yale.edu/imagefinder/) is a search engine for images in biomedical publications